chadmando/thinkinginbytes/content/posts/hard-choices/index.md

 I don't think it was meant to be an absolute truth.
 Does a pithy saying like this really deserve this much scrutiny?
 Probably not.
-But there was a time when I would be triggered by seeing this saying posted on X (formerly twitter) or LinkedIn.
+But there was a time when I would be triggered by seeing this posted.
-My effort was driven by my curiosity about why I reacted that way.
+I've said my peace.

-If you think it
+The next time I see this quote, I'll let it go.

 ## Footnotes